Platydoris formosa (Alder & Hancock,

 species is referred to as the "speckled platydoris" in Hoover,

-2006 (deleted in 5th printing).
+2006 (deleted in 5th printing and restored in 2019 printing).
 It was first reported in Hawaii from

 Moana, Oahu in Dec.,